-Sutter's 2d Battalion reverted to regimental reserve the afternoon of 22 September after seven days in the assault.
+Loaded in amphibious tractors and trucks, Korean Marines prepare to follow the 5th Marines across the Han River.
+A major portion of the 1st Korean Marine Corps Regiment had in the assault.
 His grimy Marines gathered together in a bivouac area where they could wash and rest.
-The 22 September entry in Almond's war diary, dutifully kept by Haig, noted that Sutter's battalion had taken 116 casualties as "the result of aggressive forward movement without the required preparation." artillery That evening, Almond, after a busy day, entertained Admiral Doyle and selected staff officers at dinner at his newly established mess in Inchon.
+The 22 September entry in Almond's war diary, dutifully kept by Haig, noted that Sutter's battalion had taken 116 casualties as "the result of aggressive forward movement without the required artillery preparation."
+That evening, Almond, after a busy day, entertained Admiral Dovle and selected staff officers at dinner at his newly established mess in Inchon.